oracle/oci-grafana-metrics/docs/using.md

 | New Plugin release with multitenancy Datasource   | Dashboard should be modified selecting the tenancy             | Dashboard should be modified selecting the tenancy                |

-In general Dashboard does not require to be modified if the dashboard will continue to use the datasource with which it was created and in case it will use a datasource configured in single tenancy mode.
+In general, Dashboard does not require to be modified if the dashboard will continue to use the datasource with which it was created and in case it will use a datasource configured in single tenancy mode.
 If the legacy dashboard will be imported into a multitenancy configured datasource, then the dashboard needs to be modified, including the tenancy to be used, and then saved, as in the following example:

 ![Tenancy selector](images/Screenshot_20221212_130543.png)